Tesla shares fall on worries about Model 3 production rate

 “Historically, volatility has provided good entry points.
 Looking at it today we believe the demand outlook remains robust and unchanged,” said Joseph Dennison, portfolio manager at Zevenbergen.
 “I still believe their product targets and outlook they’ve given in the past.
 While they’ve been optimistic on the timing they’ve always followed through.”

-Reporting by Sinead Carew in New York and Sonam Rai in Bengaluru; Editing by Peter Henderson and Leslie Adler
+Reporting by Sinead Carew in New York; Sonam Rai and Arjun Panchadar in Bengaluru; Editing by Peter Henderson and Leslie Adler